Monthly Marketing Meeting

 Industry Benchmarks

-The April newsletter's 27.4% open rate is a meaningful improvement — the audience is growing and engaging.
-Click-through remains below benchmarks, which points to an opportunity in CTA placement and link strategy within the email body.
+The April newsletter's 27.4% open rate is a strong result — the audience is growing and engaging.
 The attendee-only webinar follow-up (65.8% open rate, 16% CTOR) shows that highly targeted, personalized sends perform dramatically better than broadcast sends.

 Anything upcoming we should know about?